 - fix the samples to a microscope slide.
 Prior to fixation, it may be necessary to homogenize the sample so that it can be pipetted easily.

 - fix the sample to the slide surface through air-drying, formaldehyde, or another method.
 Microscope slides with small wells are ideal, since a small aliquot of human sample can be placed inside the well.

 - add antibody solution to the sample and incubate at a specified temperature and humidity.

 - wash the slide thoroughly to remove any excess antibody, as this "loose" antibody will increase background fluorescence.

 - observe under regular fluorescent or confocal microscopy.

-Culturing pathogens is another old method, and is still considered as the gold testing standard for a handful of pathogens.
-Culturing for identification relies on there being a way to discriminate between pathogen and the background of the normal flora.
+Culturing pathogens is another old method, and is still considered as the gold standard for testing several pathogens.
+Culturing for identification relies on discriminating between pathogen and the background of the normal flora.
 If one were to simply spread sample onto a plate with rich medium, a diversity of microbes would be able to grow.
 The importance of selecting only those microbes of interest has led to the development of selective culture methods, where microbiologists take advantage of microbes’ unique metabolic properties or resistances.
 For example, the gold standard test for Trich. vaginalis is the InPouch TV, a dual anaerobic chamber that allows microscopic examination and culturing of Trich. vaginalis in (proprietary) medium with suitable nutrients and antibiotics.

 Considerations for selective culturing are the nutrients needed, antibiotics for selection, and sample isolation and streaking tools (swabs, inoculation loops, etc.).